 MICHELIN AND IMSA EXTEND PARTNERSHIP THROUGH 2035, ADVANCING INNOVATION, SUSTAINABILITY AND TIRE PERFORMANCE IN ENDURANCE RACING

-GREENVILLE, S.C., October 09, 2025 – Michelin and the International Motor Sports Association (IMSA) today announced a multi-year extension of their longstanding partnership, reinforcing Michelin's role as the Official Tire of IMSA and exclusive tire supplier for the IMSA WeatherTech SportsCar Championship, IMSA Michelin Pilot Challenge and IMSA VP Racing Sportscar Challenge.
+GREENVILLE, S.C., Oct.
+09, 2025 (GLOBE NEWSWIRE) -- Michelin and the International Motor Sports Association (IMSA) today announced a multi-year extension of their longstanding partnership, reinforcing Michelin's role as the Official Tire of IMSA and exclusive tire supplier for the IMSA WeatherTech SportsCar Championship, IMSA Michelin Pilot Challenge and IMSA VP Racing Sportscar Challenge.

 The renewed agreement underscores Michelin's commitment to endurance racing as a testing environment for advanced materials science, including high-tech polymers and flexible composite materials, that drives innovation and sustainability across both motorsports and consumer tires.